-During fiscal year 2003, the overall financial position (net assets) of the Commonwealth, including both governmental and business-type activities, decreased by \$0.7 billion or 3.3 percent of total beginning net assets.
-For governmental activities, the net increase in net assets was \$0.3 million or 1.7 percent of beginning net assets of \$17.7 billion.
-Total investments, not counting the State Employees Retirement Fund or other fiduciary funds, were over \$11.7 billion and total cash balances were over \$1.5 billion.
+During fiscal year 2004, the overall financial position (net assets) of the Commonwealth, including both governmental and business-type activities, increased by \$1.1 billion or 5.3 percent of total beginning (as restated at July 1, 2003) net assets of \$20.7 billion.
+For governmental activities, the net increase in net assets was \$1.5 billion or 8.2 percent of beginning net assets of \$18.2 billion.
+Total investments, not counting the State Employees' Retirement Fund and other fiduciary funds, were over \$14.2 billion and total cash balances were over \$1.1 billion.
 These amounts represent considerable liquidity for the current and future fiscal years.
-The governmental change in net assets is very comparable to the prior year change, where revenues, transfers and special items also slightly exceeded expenses.
-These increases represent a year-over-year improvement in the Commonwealth's overall financial position during each of the fiscal years ended June 30, 2003 and 2002.
-On the other hand, the \$1.0 billion decrease in total net assets for business-type activities follows a \$0.7 billion decrease during the prior fiscal year.
-Both decreases can be attributed to unemployment compensation benefit payments that exceeded employer/employee assessments during each of the fiscal years ended June 30, 2003 and 2002.
-Businesstype activities revenues were over \$0.4 billion (\$0.2 billion in the prior year) less than expenses.
-Including net transfers to other funds of \$0.6 billion (\$0.5 billion in the prior year), business-type activities net assets decreased by over \$1 billion (\$0.7 billion in the prior year).
-The primary reason for this decrease was that Unemployment Compensation Fund expenses exceeded revenues by \$0.9 billion (\$0.6 billion in the prior year).
-A \$0.7 billion increase in revenues was less than a \$0.9 billion increase in expenses during the fiscal year ended June 30, 2003.
+The increase in net assets for governmental activities compares favorably relative to the prior year change, where revenues, transfers and special items exceeded expenses by \$0.3 billion.
+These increases represent a year-over-year improvement in the Commonwealth's overall financial position during each of the fiscal years ended June 30, 2004 and 2003.
+On the other hand, the \$0.4 billion decrease in total net assets for business-type activities follows a \$1.0 billion decrease during the prior fiscal year.
+Both decreases can be attributed to unemployment compensation benefit payments that exceeded employer/employee assessments during each of the fiscal years ended June 30, 2004 and 2003.
+During these fiscal years, unemployment compensation activities net assets decreased by \$0.4 and \$0.9 billion, respectively.
+Statutory contribution increases occurred during each of the fiscal years ended June 30, 2004 and 2003.
+Such increases are intended to eliminate net asset decreases in the unemployment compensation program.
+During the fiscal year ended June 30, 2004, net assets for all other business-type activities did not change significantly.
+During the prior fiscal year, those net assets decreased by approximately \$80 million for the fiscal year ended June 30, 2004.
+Business-type activities revenues were equal to expenses; total expenses exceeded total revenues by \$0.4 billion in the prior fiscal year.
+Including net transfers to other funds of \$0.4 billion (\$0.6 billion in the prior year), business-type activities net assets decreased by over \$0.4 billion (\$1.0 billion in the prior year).
+The primary reason for this decrease was that Unemployment Compensation Fund expenses exceeded revenues by \$0.4 billion (\$0.9 billion in the prior year).
+Fiscal year 2004 Unemployment

+Compensation Fund revenues decreased by over \$0.3 billion and expenses decreased by \$0.9 billion compared to the fiscal year ended June 30, 2003.